 The rise of IaaS has largely been driven by the adoption of the virtualized environment.
 Consequently, the security of the virtual environment is at the heart of IaaS security.
-This
+This security is the foundation upon which the service lies.
+There are several areas of concern regarding the virtual environment and the ability to provide sufficient security.
+These areas include hypervisor security, the reuse of resources and tenant management.

 The hypervisor creates and manages the virtual environments, making it a prime attack target.
 Vulnerabilities exploited in this area result in free trusted access to each tenant’s virtual environment.
 This is similar to the problem of the privileged user abusing the granted trust in the traditional IT environment.
 However, the difference in this case is that instead of the violation happening in one organization, all of the virtual environments are compromised.
 In an environment where a single server can support 20 organizations on average, a compromised hypervisor means 20 organizations all have the problem of the untrusted privileged user.